What’s the Best Tech Stack for Custom Web Applications?

-- Will it be a content-driven application where customers can find out more about your company and products by clicking through a web site?
+- Will it be a content-driven application, where customers can find out more about your company and products by clicking through a web page?

 - Will it be a highly functional and customized application used to automate your unique, internal business processes?